mwestera/py4ling/exercises/3_string operations.md

 **3.11.** What happens if you feed the built-in functions `max` and `min` a string as argument (e.g., `max('apple')`, `min('bonanza')`)?
 And what about multiple strings, `max('apple', 'aardvark', 'banana', 'zebra')`?
 Can you explain the result of `max('250')`?
 And `min('-852')`?
 And `max('123abc')`?

 - - - - - -
 **Something to keep in mind:** To get the most out of these exercises, try not to use any built-in methods other than the ones mentioned in the exercises that came before.
-Later on, we will learn about convenient shortcuts for some of the things you are asked to do, as well as familiarize ourselves with powerful natural language programming libraries.
+Later on, we will learn about convenient shortcuts for some of the things you are asked to do, as well as familiarize ourselves with powerful natural language processing libraries.
 But first we need to put in the manual labor.
 - - - - -

 **3.12.** What does `len('apple')` do?
 Apply `len` to different strings.